czhang54/Attitude_estimation/README.md

   + Eigen: a convenient matrix library that can be downloaded at http://eigen.tuxfamily.org/index.php?title=Main_Page#Download

 The project was tested on Mac OS 10.12 using g++ 4.2.1.
-To compile and run the project in terminal:
+To compile and run the test demo (test.cpp) using command line:
 ```
   cd test
   g++ -std=c++11 -I ./../include -c ./../src/*.cpp ./../src/Filters/*.cpp test.cpp